Proximity park to be built in Old Town Helena - Shelby County Reporter

 “It is a great and vibrant place to be, but there are not a lot of places to hang out,” said Councilmember Laura Joseph.
 “This park would be a great place for them to go out and get something to eat, refocus and hang out.
 It is very needed in Old Town.”

-VanCleave expressed that the park would increase surrounding property values, provide easier access for neighbors and friends to gather, provide opportunities for physical activity, encourage residents to get out and enjoy nature and each other and stimulate the local economy by attracting visitors.
+“Many studies of neighborhood parks have indicated that a park’s convenience is a key to its benefits.
+Proximity parks can serve communities in many ways,” according to Helena Mayor Brian Puckett.
+“I look forward to seeing this effort completed.”

-Mayor Brian Puckett lent his support for the project saying “I look forward to seeing this effort completed.”
+According to Puckett these benefits include an increase surrounding property values, provide easier access for neighbors and friends to gather, provide opportunities for physical activity, encourage residents to get out and enjoy nature and each other and stimulate the local economy by attracting visitors.

 VanCleave’s proposal asked for $40,000 to complete the project, but estimated that the actual cost would be close to $36,000.